edubart/lua-bint/README.md

 ## Limitations

-It is intended only to be used in Lua 5.3 and 5.4.
+It is intended only to be used in Lua 5.3+.
 The library can theoretically be backported to Lua 5.1/LuaJIT but there is no plan at the moment.
+The integer size is limited in advance, this is a design choice.

 ## License